brhoades/blag/_drafts/one-on-ones.md

 ##### Situational Feedback

 The solution to other non-relationship feedback difficulties is simpler: give more of it, more often, and ask them if you are correct.
 Aim for quantity; people are really good at sifting through noisy data and engineers are especially good at arguing.
 To assist in this, I can easily say that most of my feedback is less wide-reaching than outright failing to meet expectations.
-Zhou has a clever way of splitting feedback up into three categories, two I'll steal: situational feedback and behavioral feedback.
+Zhuo has a clever way of splitting feedback up into three categories, two I'll steal: situational feedback and behavioral feedback.

 Situational feedback is task-specific or accident-based.
 Report made a notable a mistake on a code review?
 I didn't expect you to do this, let's talk about it and how we can improve.
 This is fairly easy to do but it must be delivered early.
 A good rule of thumb for how early is to literally follow your gut. **Feedback urgency is directly proportional to how uncomfortable it makes you to deliver**.
 Some real examples: